-Instead, students can opt for relevant functional concentrations like operations management or marketing, and find networking opportunities through research centers and student clubs.
+Depending on their interests, students may also opt for relevant functional concentrations like operations management or marketing, and find networking opportunities through research centers and student clubs.

 Wisconsin’s MBA program in Brand and Product Management gives students a solid background in marketing, consumer behavior, and other topics important to the sector.
 MBAs can leverage Wisconsin’s Center for Brand and Product Management to find internships and jobs.
-Twenty-one percent of the class of 2017 went into the consumer products sector.View School Profile
+In recent years, more than 20 percent of the class of the school’s MBA class has gone into the consumer products sector.View School Profile

 About mid-way between Chicago and Cincinnati, students at Purdue – Krannert are close to some of the biggest consumer goods companies in the Midwest, including Proctor & Gamble.
-Students take advantage of this proximity: 23 percent of 2017 MBA grads went into the consumer goods industry, an increase over previous years.View School Profile
+Students take advantage of this proximity: 34 percent of 2020 MBA grads went into the consumer goods industry.View School Profile

 Over the past few decades, Oxford's “Institute of Retail Management” has established itself as one of the premier retail-oriented research centers in the UK.
 For MBAs, the center offers a specialized eight-week elective course in retailing.View School Profile

-Even though Carlson does not offer an MBA specialization in Retail or Consumer Goods, this doesn’t mean that the school doesn’t places in these industries: of the MBA class of 2016, 13 percent went into the consumer packaged goods sector, while 2 percent went into retail roles.View School Profile
+Even though Carlson does not offer an MBA specialization in Retail or Consumer Goods, this doesn’t mean that the school doesn’t places in these industries: of the MBA class of 2020, 14 percent went into the consumer packaged goods sector, and 5 percent went into retail organizations.View School Profile

 India’s fast moving consumer goods (FMCG) sector is huge, and is growing every year.
-ISB graduates are realizing this: some nine percent of the 2017 PGP grads went into the sector, an increase over previous years.View School Profile
+ISB graduates are realizing this: in recent years, between five and nine percent of the school’s PGP grads went into the sector.View School Profile

 Through Kelley’s Center for Education and Research in Retailing, MBAs can get hooked up with potential employers and attend relevant events.
-Although the school does not offer an MBA specialization in retail or consumer goods, 15 percent of the class of 2017 went into these sectors.View School Profile
+Although the school does not offer an MBA specialization in retail or consumer goods, in recent years, upwards of 16 percent of the MBA classes have gone into these sectors.View School Profile